msmbuilder/msmbuilder/docs/background.rst

 2. :ref:`Featurize<featurization>` trajectories into an appropriate vector of features.
 The full :math:`3N` set of atomic coordinates is potentially unwieldy and redundant.
-It likely does not repsect the rotational or translational symmetry of your system either.
-We commonly use backbone dihedral angles as our features, although this depends highly on the system being modelled.
+It likely does not respect the rotational or translational symmetry of your system either.
+We commonly use backbone dihedral angles as our features, although this depends highly on the system being modeled.

 3. :ref:`Decompose<decomposition>` your features into a new basis that preserves the relevant information in your data with fewer dimensions.